yashpatle23/Mock-questions/README.md

 This is a Mock Test Application that allows users to register, log in, take quizzes, and view their scores.
 The application is built using HTML, CSS, JavaScript, and PHP, and uses MySQL for the database.

+## Deployment

+This application is deployed at [http://mockquestions.rf.gd](http://mockquestions.rf.gd) with the help of [infinityfree.com](https://infinityfree.com/).
+For detailed deployment instructions, refer to this [video tutorial](https://www.youtube.com/watch?v=RTO8uM7GeS8&ab_channel=Training%40DigiCoders).

 ## Features

 - User Registration